 Remove lid.
 Using tongs, remove hot dogs from onions and place directly on cooking grates over hot side of grill.
 Cook, turning occasionally, until well browned and crisp, about 3 minutes total.
 Return to onions.
 Toast buns over hot side of grill if desired.
 Serve hot dogs with buns, mustard, and onions.

-Grill, 10-inch square disposable aluminum pan
+Grill, chimney starter, 10-inch square disposable aluminum pan